mmcc007/screenshots/README.md

 # Interim location of screenshots from tests
 staging: /tmp/screenshots

-# A list of locales supported in the app
+# A list of locales supported by the app
 locales:
   - de-DE
   - en-US